siraben/zkeme80/docs/services.md

 multiline compilation and workspace persistence.
 Run it with a headless TilEm binary via `--emulator` or `$TILEM`; use `nix develop --command` if needed for the emulator's dependencies.

+The dictionary grows through the two fixed RAM windows, from `H0` to the exclusive `DP-LIMIT` (`0xE000`).
+The top 8 KiB is reserved for the data stack;
+the return stack has its own reserved area below `H0`. `UNUSED` measures this actual dictionary budget. `ROOM`, `ALLOT`, `,`, `C,`, `CREATE`, and `DOES>` check capacity before their ordinary writes and throw 8 when it is exhausted.
+Negative `ALLOT` can reclaim space within the dictionary bounds.
+A missing `CREATE`/colon name throws 16.
+Raw memory stores and direct writes to `DP` remain sharp tools; these guards are not memory protection or stack isolation.

+`tests/test-memory.py` verifies these limits and distinct fixed RAM above `0xC000` with 62 target assertions.